Deep Learning in Discrete Optimization

 Machine learning for combinatorial optimization: a methodological Tour de Horizon, Y. Bengio, A. Lodi, A. Prouvost, 2018.
 Nice survey paper.

 Machine Learning for Humans, Part 5: Reinforcement Learning, V. Maini.
 2017.
-Very gentle introduction; good way to get accustomed to the terminology used in Q-learning.
-Experimental analysis of heuristics for the STSP, D. S. Johnson, L. McGeoch.
-Appeared in the book The Traveling Salesman Problem and its Variations, edited by Gutin and Punnen, 2002.
-Survey of classical heuristic methods for the (symmetric) TSP.
+Gentle introduction; good way to get accustomed to the terminology used in Q-learning.

 Neural machine translation by jointly learning to align and translate, D. Bahdanau, K. Cho, Y. Bengio.
 2014.